 Disposition detail: Instruction to editor: Apply the following changes (redlined against the previously approved 15-25-0307-01-04ab changes against subsection 10.39.8.3):

-If LBT is required before a transmission, either for regulatory reasons or as a coexistence mechanism, then one of the channel access methods defined in 6.3.2 or 10.45 with CCA mode 1 or 3 shall be applied by initiator and responder independently in each transmission slot, even if the same channel is used in consecutive slots.
+If LBT is required before a transmission for regulatory reasons then one of the channel access methods defined in 6.3.2 or 10.45 with CCA mode 1 or 3a may be applied by initiator and responder independently in each transmission slot, even if the same channel is used in consecutive slots.
 If LBT is not required, the same methods may be used to improve coexistence with other spectrum users.

 CID 3, 13 (Revised)